Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Experiments

 \item $\mbR^2$ setting:

-where $\mathcal{N}(\mu,\Sigma; \mathbf{a},\mathbf{b})$ is a multivariate truncated normal distribution over $[a_1,b_1]\times [a_2,b_2]$.
-Specifically, we take $p_1 = 0.6$, $\mu_1 = (-3,-3)$, $\mu_2 = (3,2)$. \end{enumerate} We compare the ICLP-QR, FRL, and the Bernstein mechanism.
-For the ICLP-QR and the Bernstein mechanism, we pick multiple smoothing parameters $\eta$ and lattice number $K$ to demonstrate how they affect private curves and surfaces; while for FRL, we select the truncated number that provides the best fit under PCV criteria.
-We generate $2000$ samples under each scenario and use the Gaussian kernel in $\mbR$ and exponential kernel in $\mbR^2$.
-We use $h\asymp n^{1/(4+d)}$ where $d=1,2$ to ensure we gain privacy for free and being privacy safe.
+where $\mathcal{N}(\mu,\Sigma; \mathbf{a},\mathbf{b})$ is a multivariate truncated normal distribution over $[a_1,b_1]\times [a_2,b_2]$ with $p_1 = 0.6$, $p_2 = 0.4$, $\mu_1 = (-3,-3)$, $\mu_2 = (3,2)$. \end{enumerate} We compare the FRL, ICLP-QR, and Bernstein mechanisms.
+For the ICLP-QR and the Bernstein mechanism, we pick multiple smoothing parameters $\eta$ and lattice numbers to demonstrate how they affect private curves and surfaces.
+For the FRL mechanism, we select the truncated number that provides the best fit under PCV criteria.
+We use the Gaussian kernel in $\mbR$ and the exponential kernel in $\mbR^2$ to build the kernel density estimator.
+We use $h\asymp n^{1/(4+d)}$ where $d=1,2$ to ensure we gain privacy for free and remain privacy safe.
 The results are reported in Figure \ref{fig:1d density plots} and Figure \ref{fig:2d_density_exp}.

-First, for the univariate setting, we can see the ICLP-QR performs similarly to the FRL; a higher $\eta$ produces less variability in the curves but tends to be over-smooth.
-The Bernstein mechanism needs over $30$ lattice points in the interval to catch the shape of the bimodal curve but results in producing a messy tail at both ends.
-A lower lattice number produces better tails but fails to catch the bimodal pattern.
+For the univariate setting, the ICLP-QR performs similarly to the FRL mechanism; a higher $\eta$ produces less variability in the curves but tends to be over-smoothed.
+The Bernstein mechanism needs over $30$ lattice points in the interval to capture the bimodal pattern but results in producing a messy tail at both ends.
+A lower lattice number produces better tails but fails to capture the bimodal pattern.

-For $\mbR^2$ we can see by slightly over smoothing, the ICLP-QR releases private KDEs very close to non-private ones.
-A smaller $\eta$ (Figure \ref{2d iclp 101}) is more precise at peaks but will be ``noise'' around lower density regions; while a larger $\eta$ (Figure \ref{2d iclp 12}) produces smooth lower density regions but causes underestimating at peaks.
-Figure \ref{2d iclp 105} shows a clear "sweet point" to tradeoff smoothness and underestimation.
-The FRL performs similarly to the underestimating ICLP case, but the peaks of private KDE don't fully line up with the non-private one.
-The Bernstein mechanism, on the other hand, fails to produce similar surfaces to the non-private estimator even though we increase the number of lattice points.
+For the multivariate setting, one can see that by slightly oversmoothing, the ICLP-QR produces privatized KDEs that are very close to the non-private ones.
+A smaller $\eta$ (Figure \ref{2d iclp 101}) is more precise at peaks but will be ``noisy'' around lower density regions, while a larger $\eta$ (Figure \ref{2d iclp 12}) produces smooth lower density regions but causes underestimation at peaks.
+Figure \ref{2d iclp 105} shows there is a clear ``sweet point'' to trade off the smoothness and underestimation.
+The FRL mechanism performs similarly to the underestimated ICLP case, but the peaks of the privatized KDE do not fully align with the non-private one.
+On the other hand, the Bernstein mechanism fails to produce surfaces similar to those of the non-private estimator, even when we increase the number of lattice points.